Riddles, Scavenger hunt by age groups

 Kids aged 7 to 9 are at that brilliant stage where they love a genuine challenge but still want to feel clever when they crack it.
 “What am I?” riddles are the ideal fit: each one gives just enough information to get the gears turning, without being so obscure that frustration takes over.

-Below you’ll find 30 original riddles sorted into themed sections.
+Below you’ll find 60 original riddles sorted into 9 themed sections — animals, science, everyday objects, extra-tricky brain-stretchers, mythology, sports, numbers, wordplay, and vehicles.
 Every riddle has three clues that move from tricky to easier, and the answer is tucked behind a clickable reveal.
 Whether you’re using these at a party, in the car, or as part of a scavenger hunt, they’re designed to spark genuine “aha!” moments.

 How to play: Read the clues one at a time, pausing between each to give your child a chance to think.
 Clue 1 is the hardest, Clue 3 is the biggest giveaway.
 If they solve it after the first clue, they’ve earned serious bragging rights.
 If they need all three, that’s perfectly fine too.